Wandering Around Berlin, Germany: Things to Do & Travel Guide

-A little bit of history: Dresden has been a settlement since the mid-late middle ages.
-Its heyday actually came under polish rule, when Polish King Augustus II (also … Continue reading
+Dresden has been a settlement since the mid-late middle ages.
+Its heyday actually came under Polish rule, when Polish King Augustus II (also … Continue reading

 Tags: dresden, europe, germany, saxony

-Aachen – Things to Do & Travel Guide
+Visiting Aachen & its Beautiful Cathedral – Things to Do & Travel Guide

 The first place I ever visited in Germany was actually the relatively unknown town of Aachen, a cute town near the French and Belgian borders.
-Though there’s a world of difference between Aachen and Berlin, Aachen still has a lot to offer for history buffs.
+It’s known for being the home of Charlemagne’s cathedral and is also the hometown of Anne Frank’s mother.
+Though there’s a world of difference between Aachen and popular German cities like Berlin, Aachen still has a lot to offer for history buffs.

-A little bit of history: Aachen started out as a spa town in Roman times, and it grew to be one of Emperor Charlemagne’s favourite places.
-Subsequently he made Aachen the centre of his empire.
-He built a beautiful cathedral there in approximately 790 AD, and Aachen Cathedral became the site of coronations for Emperors … Continue reading
+Aachen started out as a spa town in Roman times, and it grew to be one of Emperor Charlemagne’s favourite places centuries later.
+Subsequently he made the town the … Continue reading

 Tags: aachen, europe, germany